Rio de Janeiro in 4 Days

 View from Sugarloaf Mountain

-We circumnavigated the monolith to enjoy the views, take photos and generally reach a point where we feel like we’ve had £50 worth of entertainment.
-At the rear is an area of rainforest populated by very tame marmosets.
+We circumnavigated the monolith to enjoy the views, take photos and generally reach a point where we felt like we’d had £50 worth of entertainment.
+At the rear is an area of rain forest populated by very tame marmosets.

 Marmoset